Top 10 Books

 Year: 2000

 The Red Wedding.
 Need I say more?
 This is the book where Martin proved he was willing to break every rule and our hearts along with them.
-The foreshadowing leading up to that moment was masterful - you knew logically that something was wrong, the signs were all there, but your heart refused to let you believe it.
-Turning those pages was emotionally painful in a way few books achieve.
+The foreshadowing is masterful - you know logically that something is wrong, the signs are all there, but your heart won’t let you believe it.
 I’ve never had a reading experience quite like it.
-If you read it before watching the show, it hits even harder - something really special and unforgettable.
-Martin at his absolute peak.
+Read it before watching the show if you possibly can.
 P.S.
 George, seriously - how much longer until The Winds of Winter?

 And any man who must say 'I am king' is no true king at all